ISAC Annual Summit 2026 Banner

 (Ransomware Prevention/Resilience)

 The most effective ransomware defense combines technical controls with an informed, confident workforce.
-This capstone session of the Ransomware Ready series focuses on establishing a User Awareness and Training Policy that empowers staff across all departments to identify and prevent ransomware risks.
-The session will launch a year-long MS-ISAC collaborative initiative where participants exercise new policies in virtual training settings and contribute to periodic updates of the Ransomware Prevention Toolkit.
+This capstone session of the Ransomware Ready series focuses on establishing a test and exercise program that not just drives improvements, but also empowers staff across departments to respond efficiently and effectively to cyber impacts.
+The session will focus on simple strategies to make time spent 'practicing' provide significant return on investment.
+The session will capstone the series with a Call to Action and next steps; launching a year long MS ISAC collaborative initiative where participants will exercise their new policies in virtual training and workshop settings, collaborate to share improvements and lessons learned, and contribute to periodic updates of the Ransomware Prevention Toolkit as threats and operational environments evolve.
+Attendees of this session series will leave with both the tools and the community needed to keep their policies living, relevant, and resilient.

 * * * * * * * * * * * * * * * * * * * * * * * * * *